Saturday, Jan. 31 – 9:00 am to 2:00 pm at NYS Museum, 222 Madison Ave, Albany, NY 12210

 The Political Collections of the New York State Museum encompass a broad spectrum of political, social, economic, industrial, and military topics and materials with the goal of preserving related artifacts for generations to come.
 This tour will focus on topics related to New York’s role in US history.

-- George Washington Exhibit
+- George Washington Slide Presentation of Former Exhibit

 Examine George Washington’s artifacts and gain a fuller perspective—balancing his pivotal role in founding the United States with the grave harms committed under his command, reflecting tensions between liberty and entrenched systems of white supremacy, wealth, and power.